Sunday, September 30, 2018

 "31. counted … righteousness—"a just and rewardable action." for—or, "unto," to the procuring of righteousness, as in Ro 4:2; 10:4.
 Here it was a particular act, not faith, nor its object Christ; and what was procured was not justifying righteousness, or what was to be rewarded with eternal life; for no one act of man's can be taken for complete obedience.
 But it was that which God approved and rewarded with a perpetual priesthood to him and his descendants (Nu 25:13; 1 Ch 6:4, etc.)."

-The similarity in sentence structure ("it was reckoned unto him as righteousness") is beside the point because the context of Psalm 106:30-31 is not about how one gets right with God.
+The similarity in sentence structure between Genesis 15:6 and Psalm 106:30-31 (i.e. "it was reckoned unto him as righteousness") has no bearing because the context of the latter passage is not concerned with how one gets right with God.
 It would be out of place for Paul to use this passage because he emphasized faith rather than works in being justified before God.
-Moreover, the passage in Genesis 15 is not the moment of Abraham's justification, but rather is the Lord's promise of salvation to him and posterity through faith.
-Genesis 15:6 foretells the foundational message of salvation as found in the gospel.
+Moreover, the passage in Genesis 15 is not the moment of Abraham's justification, but rather is God's promise of salvation to him and posterity through faith.
+Genesis 15:6 foretells the foundational message of salvation, which has now been revealed through the gospel.
 That is what makes it relevant to Paul's argument.

-God certainly rewards Christians for their faithfulness to Him.
-He blesses those who love and serve Him.
-But we are not justified by works of righteousness (Titus 3:5).
+God certainly procures a righteous status to those who are faithful to Him, but we are not justified by works of righteousness (Titus 3:5).
 We are saved because God is merciful.
 He saved us in spite of our unrighteousness (Deuteronomy 9:3-6; Ephesians 2:4-9).
-The gospel requires that one must believe in order to receive justification (John 20:31; Acts 16:29-32; Romans 3:28; Galatians 3:4-9; 2 Timothy 3:15; Revelation 21:6; 22:17).
-This righteous act of Phineas has nothing to do with him meriting justification in part by good works.
-Rather, God deemed this man's conduct to be righteous and assured him that the priesthood would not depart from his line.
+The gospel requires that one must believe in order to receive pardon from sin by God, not perform various deeds of merit.
+This righteous act of Phineas had nothing to do with him earning justification in part by good works.
+Rather, God considered his conduct to be righteous and assured him that the priesthood would not depart from his line.
+It is not as though Christ would commend His servants for driving spears into unconverted pagans.
+Christianity places a greater emphasis on grace and mercy than does Judaism.

 Saturday, September 1, 2018